 - (a) Applicability.
 The tree removal permit is established for tree removal occurring outside of a land development permit or substantial building permit.
-A tree removal permit is required for the removal of: - (1) Any hardwood with a diameter at breast height (DBH) of ten inches or greater, softwoods with a DBH of 20 inches or greater, and understory with a DBH of six inches or greater on non-residential, mixed-use, and multifamily zoned lots; and - (2) Any tree located within the city's 75-foot stream buffer.; and - (3) Any specimen tree from a single-family residential property as defined in Sec.
-16-110(a)(1) with a condition that meets the requirements of Sec.
-16-110(a)(2); and - (4) More than six hardwood or softwood trees, other than specimen trees, that meet the size requirements of Sec.
-16-106(a)(1) from an owner-occupied single-family residential property within a single calendar year. - (b) Requirements.
+A tree removal permit is required for the removal of: - (1) Any hardwood with a diameter at breast height (DBH) of ten inches or greater, softwoods with a DBH of 20 inches or greater, and understory with a DBH of six inches or greater on non-residential, mixed-use, and multi-family zoned lots; and - (2) Any tree located within the city's 75-foot stream buffer. - (b) Requirements.
 To obtain a tree removal permit, the owner/applicant shall submit the following information: - (1) A completed tree removal permit application; - (2) A site plan, or a detailed map sketch illustrating the species, approximate size, and location of each existing tree to be removed and preserved; - (3) Picture of each tree to be removed, including any particular evidence of dead, diseased, dying, insect-infested, or hazardous trees; - (4) Payment of the applicable tree removal permit fee as listed on the City of Dunwoody fee schedule; and - (5) In cases where the aforementioned information is not sufficient to accurately review the removal and replacement of trees, the city arborist may request additional information from the applicant (i.e. tree survey, tree replacement plan, third party arborist report, and/or planting plan). - (c) Exemptions.
-A tree removal permit is not required for the removal of: - (1) Any hardwood less than ten inches, softwood less than 20 inches, and understory trees less than six inches on residential, non-residential, mixeduse, and multi-family zoned lots, with exception of any tree located within the city's 75-foot stream buffer; - Any tree as necessary for construction, repair, or maintenance of public assets, including but not limited to the right-of-way, public roads, utilities, or drainage structures; - (3) Any -Six or less non-specimen, hardwood or softwood trees found on single-family lots, located outside of the 75-foot city stream buffer; and - (4) Any trees damaged during the period of an emergency, such as a tornado, ice storm, wind storm or other act of nature whereby the community development director or his/her designee may waive the requirements of this section; and.
+A tree removal permit is not required for the removal of: - (1) Any hardwood less than ten inches, softwood less than 20 inches, and understory trees less than six inches on non-residential, mixed-use, and multi-family zoned lots, with exception of any tree located within the city's 75-foot stream buffer; - (2) Any tree as necessary for construction, repair, or maintenance of public assets, including but not limited to the right-of-way, public roads, utilities, or drainage structures; - (3) Any trees found on single-family lots, located outside of the 75-foot city stream buffer; and - (4) Any trees damaged during the period of an emergency, such as a tornado, ice storm, wind storm or other act of nature whereby the community development director or his/her designee may waive the requirements of this section. - (d) Tree removal permit application.
+The community development director and their designee(s) shall develop such forms as necessary to facilitate the tree removal permit application process. - (e) Approval.
+The city arborist will approve the removal of the tree(s) within five business days of receipt of a completed tree removal application, provided the following applicable standards are met: - (1) On non-residential, mixed use, and multi-family lots, the site plan and/or tree replacement plan must be sufficient to produce a total site density factor of 20 units per acre; - (2) For specimen trees located outside of a stream buffer on non-residential, mixed use and multifamily lots, the tree replacement plan shall demonstrate that the removed trees will be replaced by species with potential for comparable size and quality as noted in section 16-110(d) "removal of specimen trees"; and - (3) Stream buffer tree(s) that are deemed dead, dying, diseased, insect-infested or hazardous. - (d) Denial.
+If tree(s) are denied removal, they may be appealed per section 16-114(c).